Actindo-AG/Documentation/RetailSuiteAccounting/Operation/12_BookExchangeRateFluctuations.md

 Companies issuing invoices in a foreign currency, for example GBP, can also manage these invoices in the *Accounting* module.
 For this purpose, the corresponding accounts must be set up in the foreign currency.
 For detailed information, see [Create an account](../Integration/03_ManageAccounts.md#create-an-account).

-However, the *Accounting* module can only work with the base currency configured in the system.
-Due to currency exchange rate fluctuations, there can be a difference between the converted amount booked at the time of ordering (open item) and the amount booked at the time of payment.

- To counteract these fluctuations, the system retrieves once a day the current foreign currency exchange rates as published by the ECB and applies them automatically, therefore always working with the most up-to-date information.

- The *Foreign currency wizard* menu entry of the *EDIT* context menu in the *BOOKINGS* tab allows to book this difference automatically.
+The *Accounting* module only works with the base currency configured in the system.
+Due to currency exchange rate fluctuations, there can be a difference between the converted amount posted at the time of ordering (open item) and the amount posted at the time of payment.
+To counteract these fluctuations, the system retrieves once a day the current foreign currency exchange rates as published by the ECB and applies them automatically, so that it always works with the most up-to-date information.
+The *Foreign currency wizard* allows to post this difference automatically.

 #### Prerequisites